Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Related Work

 \section{Related Work}

-The KF is widely used in MOT literature~\cite{yan2013maneuvering,na2022adaptive, nagy, CasTrack, zhu2022msa,he20243d,9626850, Rethink_mot, Weng20193DMT}, particularly for methods that follow tracking-by-detection paradigms.
-It predicts the state of tracked objects that nearly resample their actual location and motion states.
-An imprecise state prediction of an object can lead to failure in the association stage, where the object's recent position is associated with the closest state prediction.
-Hence, motion model selection for state prediction in the KF becomes critical in the MOT literature, as it significantly affects tracking performance.
-The literature shows conflicting preferences for the proper motion model, which has consistently improved state prediction localization.
-Some methods~\cite{wang2021immortal, Pang2021SimpleTrackUA, he20243d, zhu2022msa, Rethink_mot, intro_tra_by_det_kim_eager, Weng20193DMT, scheidegger2018mono} favor the constant velocity model, claiming its outperformance over other motion models.
-At the same time, other methods~\cite{nagy, CasTrack,9626850 } utilize the acceleration motion model, as the constant velocity motion model is too simplistic to handle maneuvering in tracking. \\
+The KF is widely adopted in the MOT literature~\cite{yan2013maneuvering,na2022adaptive,nagy,CasTrack,zhu2022msa,he20243d,9626850,Rethink_mot,Weng20193DMT}, particularly in methods that follow the tracking-by-detection paradigm.
+It predicts the states of tracked objects to approximate their future locations and motion states.
+Imprecise state prediction can lead to failures in the object association stage, where recent detections are matched to predicted object states.
+Consequently, motion model selection for state prediction within the KF is critical in MOT, as it directly and significantly influences overall tracking performance.

-For varied reasons, the velocity motion model in the KF is the most commonly used in MOT literature~\cite{wang2021immortal, Pang2021SimpleTrackUA, he20243d, zhu2022msa, Rethink_mot, intro_tra_by_det_kim_eager, Weng20193DMT, scheidegger2018mono}.
-Some MOT methods~\cite{intro_tra_by_det_kim_eager, Rethink_mot, zhu2022msa, Pang2021SimpleTrackUA} employ a constant velocity model over others due to its simplicity that facilitates the integration into various frameworks in addition to its lower computational cost, which makes it an efficient choice for real-time systems.
-Another study~\cite{yan2013maneuvering} has shown that, in some cases, the constant velocity model outperforms higher-degree motion models.
-Similarly, Na et al.~\cite{na2022adaptive} have observed that the constant velocity model is more robust when the target acceleration is slight or unpredictable, especially in noisy environments.\\